Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Quantum Neural ODE

 Then the total loss becomes

 where \(\kappa\) and \(\beta\) are the hyperparameters.

-Although AQNODE is learned through a supervised learning framework, it utilizes the full system and parameter trajectories as targets during training.
+Although AQNODE is learned through a supervised learning framework, it utilizes the entire system and parameter trajectories as targets during training.
 Specifically, its architecture is designed to jointly predict unknown parameters and quantum states from partial measurement records at test time, i.e., data that have not been seen before.
-In this way, AQNODE predicts $x(t), y(t), z(t), \Delta(t)$ and $\gamma(t)$ based on partial system information, effectively functioning as a quantum filter.
+In this way, AQNODE predicts $x(t), y(t), z(t), \Delta(t)$ and $\gamma(t)$ based on partial system information, and effectively acts as a learned quantum filter.